Skip the takeout and make this Vegetable Tofu Lo Mein instead … it’s ready fast and tastes so delicious!

 I was hoping for better options in New York, and I’ve definitely eaten at some great Chinese restaurants since moving here.
 Once again though, my neighborhood takeout options aren’t very good.

-So I’m skipping takeout altogether and creating my own Chinese meals.
-This Vegetable Tofu Lo Mein is a favorite!
+So I’m skipping takeout altogether and creating my own Chinese meals … this Vegetable Tofu Lo Mein is a favorite!

-I love the idea of lo mein though, so I wanted to create a better option.
-My version isn’t greasy at all.
-Instead, it’s full of colorful vegetables and crispy tofu (sub your favorite protein, if desired).
-A delicious sauce pulls everything together.
+My Vegetable Tofu Lo Mein isn’t greasy at all.
+Instead, it’s full of colorful vegetables and golden tofu cubes (sub your favorite protein, if desired).
+And a delicious sauce pulls this tasty veggie lo mein together.

-Best of all, it’s super quick and easy.
-You’ll have this Vegetable Tofu Lo Mein on the table in the time it takes to cook the noodles.
+Best of all, it’s super quick.
+You’ll have this easy lo mein with tofu and veggies on the table in the time it takes to cook the noodles.
 Sounds like the perfect weeknight dinner to me!

-- 1 lb. linguine
+- 1 pound linguine

 - 2/3 cup vegetable broth

-- 3 tbsp. soy sauce
+- 3 tablespoons soy sauce

-- 1 tbsp. seasoned rice wine vinegar
+- 1 tablespoon seasoned rice wine vinegar

-- 1 tsp. sriracha
+- 1 teaspoon sriracha

-- 1 tsp. sesame oil
+- 1 teaspoon sesame oil

-- 1 tbsp. corn starch
+- 1 tablespoon corn starch

-- 1 (14-oz.) package extra firm tofu
+- 1 (14-ounce) package extra firm tofu

-- 1 tbsp. olive oil
+- 1 tablespoon olive oil

 - 1 small onion, halved and thinly sliced